GrahamArden/notes/work/SunCheck/fraction_n_analysis.md

 ### Fraction n analysis
-_This task is carreid out by the Duty Physicist for the day_

 Look at results and approve if passing (_Make sure that the Level is set to the lowest that passes.
 This should normally be Level 1_)